Keon6/CrapsSimulator/README.md

 This is for a algorithms for non-linear optimization class, but it might be useful for general purposes for both degenerate or occaisional gamblers.

 ## What?
-I will run some non linear optimization to optimize either:
+I will run some non linear optimization to Maximize:

-1. Maximize Expected Profit/Loss
-2. Minimize Variance of Profit/Loss
+Utility Function defined as:
+E[W] - c*Var(W)
+Or in words, the expected profit minus penalty given by variance of profit, wehre c is a parameter on how much to penalize the variance.

 ## How?
 I will run some simulations to test the betting strategy outputted by the optimization and how well it does.